Anxiety and the People Pleasing Trap

 Think about how much worst you would feel if you actually said yes.
 Would you be honouring you?
 Or would you be choosing to sacrifice your own needs to make others happy?
 What is more important in this situation?

-If you think you need some support in helping to break out of these patterns that are keeping you fearful, anxious and overwhelmed then book in a 30 minute anxiety breakthrough session with me and lets get you moving forward!
+If you think you need some support in helping to break out of the patterns keeping you fearful, anxious and overwhelmed then book in a 30 minute strategy call and lets get you moving forward!